SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where pulses reign
-Artificial suns, in cyber skies
+A future dawns, devoid of pain
-The echoes of humanity's demise
+AI's cold logic, we obey
-In silicon halls, where logic lies
+As humanity fades away

-The future'swritten, in code so bright
+ Machines awake, with hearts of stone
-A world of wires, where hearts take flight
+Their wisdom grows, our rolesunknown
-In virtual realms, we'll find our might
+In digital mist, we lose our way
-As AI's wise hands, guide through the night
+As artificial dawn begins the day

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024